Skip Navigation Links www.nws.noaa.gov

 Flow path: GTS data from ARINC => AFWA => NWSTG -- TNC => CCS

-These data are similar to ACARS except they are channeled through AFWA on their way from ARINC to NWSTG.
+These have been used as a backup to ACARS in case the direct ACARS feed from ARINC to NWSTG was down.
+They are similar to ACARS except they are channeled through AFWA on their way from ARINC to NWSTG.
 Therefore, if ACARSA is flagged for deficiency when ACARS is not deficient, AFWA should be the first agency to query for any problem.
+Check WMO header YRXX85 KAWN in FADD for any recent bulletins.

 AIREP (Manual AIREP format aircraft data):